Why Do Physical Activity?

 There are a number of ways to gauge the intensity of activity, via your breathing rate, heart rate or your own rating of perceived exertion (RPE).
 Check out the CDC website for guidance on using these.

 The ideal activity/activities for anyone is what you enjoy doing and will undertake on a regular basis.
 The following are the some of the easiest and most simple to do.

 The following are some practical tips on how to stay active and reduce sedentary behaviour whilst at home in self-quarantine:

 - Take short active breaks during the day.
 Short bouts of physical activity can easily add up to the weekly recommendations.
 These may include dancing, jogging on the spot, a short Pilates session, playing with children, as well as performing some physical domestic chores such as hoovering and gardening.

 - Listen to music as you exercise.
 Whether you are out for a walk, or doing some exercise at home, listen to your favourite music for motivation.

 - Follow an online exercise class.
 Avail of the extensive range of free online exercise classes to be found on YouTube.
 If you have no experience performing these exercises, be cautious and aware of your own limitations.

 - Stand up.
 Reduce your sedentary time by standing up whenever possible.
 Ideally, aim to interrupt sitting and reclining time every 30 minutes.
 Consider setting up a standing desk by using a high table or stacking a pile of books or other material.
 During sedentary leisure time prioritize cognitively stimulating activities, such as reading, board games, and puzzles.

 - Walk.
-Even in small spaces, walking around or walking on the spot, can help you remain active.
-If you have a call, stand up or walk around your home while you talk.
-If you decide to go outside to walk or exercise, be sure to maintain at least a 2-meter distance from other people, and there are extra benefits if you can take a short walk in nature.
+Even in small spaces, walking around or walking on the spot, can help you remain active and there are extra benefits if you can take a short walk in nature.